jonlpersson/ed-latimore/site/_posts/2021-11-01-the-only-way-to-win-a-street-fight.md

 {% include widgets/youtube.html id="2curdyXqq9g" class="Don't like to read?
 Watch the video version of this article instead" %}

-{% include widgets/toc.html heading="How to win a street fight" list-items="Self-defense is pointless, Avoid places where assholes hang out, Don't be an asshole, Deep your ego in check and be practica, Be and look strong, Run if you can, If you have to street fight swing first and neutralize" list-ids="self-defense-is-pointless, avoid-places-where-assholes-hang-out, dont-be-an-asshole, keep-you-ego-in-check-and-be-practical, be-and-look-strong, run-if-you-can, if-you-have-to-street-fight-swing-first-and-neutralize" %}

 ## Self-defense is pointless

 So you want to learn self-defense?
-Are you worried that you can't fight and someone will embarrass you?
+Are you worried that you can't fight and that someone will embarrass you?

 Let me tell you the truth of the matter: if you live in the United States, there's a good chance that someone has a gun.
 If it's anywhere else where guns aren't so easy to acquire, then they might have a knife.
 No amount of training makes you bullet or knife-proof.

 * Take boxing classes for fun.
-* Take Brazilian juijitsu (BJJ).
+* Take Brazilian jiujitsu (BJJ).
 * Learn kickboxing for fun.
 * Learn Krav Maga for fun.

 Don't bring that shit to the street though.
 The days of "having hands" are over.
-When I was younger, people took pride in settling differences over a "fair one", but those are days are long gone.
+When I was younger, people took pride in settling differences over a "fair one", but those days are long gone.

 The rest of this article will show you how to use common sense and an even temper.
 If those things fail, then we'll get to how to escape a street fight with your life.
 Live to fight another day, one way or the other.